 - An extremely useful tool that greatly improves the City’s and the Escondido Police Department’s ability to take appropriate action on undesirable trespassers;

-- Strongly recommended for vacant properties, vacant lots, businesses, or any properties upon which public nuisance activity and/or crime problems, including transient activity, drug activity, prostitution, graffiti, or general trespasses are occurring when the staff is off-site or the location is closed;
+- Strongly recommended for vacant properties, vacant lots, businesses, or any properties upon which public nuisance activity and/or crime problems, including drug activity, prostitution, graffiti, or general trespasses are occurring when the staff is off-site or the location is closed;

 - Must be renewed every 12 months to be effective per Penal Code section 602.